spacepy/spacepy/Doc/source/dep_versions.rst

        subminor releases (x.y.z for the same x.y).
 Where x.y.0 is supported, so is x.y.z for all z.
     #.
 All versions of all dependencies and all combinations thereof will
        *not* necessarily be tested in continuous integration.
+In particular, CI will only be run against versions of dependencies other than numpy which have binary wheels available.
+Numpy may be tested with earlier versions that do not conflict with other dependencies.
+For this reason, the CI configuration is not a reasonable guide of the minimum supported versoin.

  #.
 No support will be provided for conflicting versions of
     dependencies.
 E.g. SciPy 1.9 requires NumPy 1.18.
 Although SpacePy